 Moderate sedation can be achieved using pharmacologic agents for sedation, anxiolysis and analgesia.
 A frequently used combination is an opioid and benzodiazepine, for example fentanyl with midazolam, at doses individualized to obtain the desired sedative effect.
 Other combinations have also been utilized for this purpose.
 While both benzodiazepines and opioids can cause respiratory depression, effective reversal agents exist for both.

 Propofol is an agent that has been used increasingly to provide sedation for procedures.
 Propofol is associated with a rapid onset of action and fast recovery from sedation.
 However, there have been concerns about potential side effects and safety when used by non-anesthesiologists.
 Propofol has the potential to induce general anesthesia, and there is no pharmacologic antagonist to reverse its action.
+When used as moderate sedation, propofol may be administered by anesthesia personnel or under the direction of the proceduralist.
 ASA has offered practice guidelines for the provision of sedation by non-anesthesiologists, stating that personnel must be prepared to respond to deep sedation and loss of airway protection should these complications inadvertently occur during sedation.
 (4)

 This policy only addresses anesthesia services for diagnostic or therapeutic procedures involving gastrointestinal (GI) endoscopy, bronchoscopy and interventional pain procedures performed in the outpatient setting.